Assistance programs DeSoto County.

 There is emergency assistance available, social services as well as free stuff in DeSoto County.
 Clients of these non-profit, churches as well as charitable agencies may be a low income household, someone with a disability, senior citizens, and others.
 The goal is to provide everyone free food, affordable housing, grant money, free basic needs, even free car or truck repairs for the low income and other support.

 Affordable or free health care

-Patients can receive low cost, high quality affordable health care and health education from the DeSoto Health and Wellness Center.
+Patients can receive low cost, high quality affordable health care from clinics in DeSoto County.
+There is free medical or dental care, health education, and other support from the DeSoto Health and Wellness Center.
 The center provides health care services to the uninsured as well as underinsured residents of the county.
-Last year the facility helped over 4,000 people across the county.
+In most years, thousands of low income and/or uninsured families are helped.
 Call the center at 662-393-9848 to learn more or make an appointment.

 Senior citizens can turn to the North Delta Area Agency on Aging (phone (662-) 561-4100).
-The non-profit agency provides important services ands resources to senior citizens and older persons including adult day care, case management, information on government assistance programs, homemaker, information and referral, free legal assistance and advice, meals, MICAP, ombudsman, access to grants for bills, outreach, respite, SCSEP senior center and transportation assistance.
+The non-profit agency provides important services and resources to senior citizens as well as older persons.
+There are programs such as adult day care, case management, or information on government assistance programs.

 Having trouble providing food to you and your family?
 If so, the Olive Branch Community Emergency Food Ministry is a place to turn to.
 The non-profit organization will offer food assistance as they provide emergency groceries, household items, and other products for up to seven days.
 The program focuses on Olive Branch-area residents who are having a difficult time providing food for their family or loved ones.
 (662) 895-2913.